Chao216/Berliner-Platz/LEAN and Six Sigma.md

 - Muda : No values added
 - Muri : Overburden of people or equipment
 - Mura : irregular or fluctuating production/workload due to poor planning.

+### TIME
+1. Wait time
+1. Processing time
+also known as touch time TT or response time RT, consists of VAT(Value added time) and NVAT (Non-valued added time).
+#### cycle time
+a cycle time is wait time + processing time, could be measure for a task, a group of taskes, a process, a group of process. it is a custmizable unit.

+### Push system and Pull system
+***Push*** is the old-fashioned, when job is done, it is then delivered.

+---

+***Pull*** system each activity's output is delievred exactly when the next activity's input is needed.

+TAKT time = (available time / customers' demand)

+### People is the heart

+- shared gloal
+- shared knowledge
+- mutual respect